opentripplanner/OpenTripPlanner/docs/sandbox/VehicleParking.md

 SIRI Light means that it must be available as a HTTP GET request rather than the usual SIRI request mechanism of HTTP POST.

-The contents must also conform to the [Italian SIRI profile](https://github.com/noi-techpark/sta-nap-export/files/15302688/240502_SpecificaSIRI_v.1.0.3.pdf).
+The contents must also conform to the [Italian SIRI profile](https://github.com/5Tsrl/siri-italian-profile) which requires SIRI 2.1.

 <h4 id="u__15__headers">headers</h4>